Awards Criteria

 ● Fair and equitable scheduling

-● Adequate staffing for tournaments (referees and umpires, monitors, desk staff and other volunteers)
+● Adequate staffing for tournaments (referees and umpires, monitors, desk staff and other

 ● Encouraged sanitation protocols for use of personal amenities such as water, ice and towels